Post-Sequester Cuts, the ACA, and the Federal Government: Damning Effects on Medicaid

 The sequester impacts health care.
 Medicaid is health care.
 The sequester impacts Medicaid.

 The sequester impacts the health care exchange program.
 The federal government is in financial stress.
 The federal government will control NC’s health care exchange.
 NC’s health care exchange will be in financial stress.

-Posted on March 12, 2013, in Affordable Care Act, Congress, DHHS, Federal Law, Health Care Exchange, Legislation, McCrory, Medicaid, Medicaid Costs, Medicaid Reform, North Carolina, Obamacare, Sequester and tagged ACA, Affordable Care Act, Alaska, Federal government of the United States, Health, Medicaid, Medicare, North Carolina, Patient Protection and Affordable Care Act.
+Posted on March 12, 2013, in Affordable Care Act, Congress, Federal Law, Legislation, Medicaid, Medicaid Costs, Medicaid Reform, NC DHHS, North Carolina, Obamacare, Sequester and tagged ACA, Affordable Care Act, Alaska, Federal government of the United States, Health, Medicaid, Medicare, North Carolina, Patient Protection and Affordable Care Act.
 Bookmark the permalink.
 2 Comments.